alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 |collectionRequest|[Collection](#collection) data in JSON format.|

 **Remarks**
-If a collection of the specified name does not exist then a new collection is created.
     The title field can't be modified because it is part of the URL (the URL can be indexed).